44 Magnum Ammo

 With every purchase, Ammo.com donates to an organization that shares our values.
 Learn More

 History of 44 Magnum Ammunition

-Even though there are possibly hundreds of different firearms that are chambered for the .44 Magnum, one stands as the flagship for all things .44 Mag., the Smith and Wesson Model 29.
-This revolver, carried by the character “Dirty Harry” Callahan in the Dirty Harry series of movies, introduced the “non-shooting” public to the “Most powerful handgun in the world.”
-This caused the popularity of the Model 29 and .44 Mag to skyrocket.
+There are likely hundreds of different firearms that have been chambered for the .44 Magnum, yet one gun stands alone to represent all things .44 Magnum - the Smith and Wesson Model 29.
+The character “Dirty Harry” Callahan, played by Clint Eastwood in the Dirty Harry series of movies, carried this revolver and introduced movie viewers to the “most powerful handgun in the world.”
+The popularity of the Model 29 and .44 Magnum skyrocketed as a result.

-Ammunition manufacturers have kept up with the steady demand for innovative cartridges in this caliber over the last half century.
-Federal Premium offers .44 Mag in Hydra-Shok, Vital-Shok, Power-Shok, cartridges, as well as the traditional hollow point and soft point ammunition.
-Hornady produces .44 Mag cartridges using their Critical Defense bullets.
-These are only examples of the wide selection of .44 Mag cartridges that can be had from any major ammunition producer.
-The .44 Magnum continues to be a powerful and versatile cartridge, whether used for hunting, self defense or just shooting with friends.
+Ammunition manufacturers for the last fifty years have produced enough innovative cartridges for this caliber to keep up with the steady demand.
+Federal Premium offers .44 Mag in their Hydra-Shok line, as well as Vital-Shok and Power-Shok, and traditional hollow point and soft point bullets.
+Hornady produces their Critical Defense line in .44 Mag.
+These are only a few examples of the many choices buyers have in .44 Magnum cartridges that are made by nearly all major ammunition producers.
+The .44 Magnum remains a powerful and versatile cartridge, useful for hunting and self protection, not to mention just shooting with friends.